schopenhauer/rtl-download/README.md

 ### Example

-The script should produce something like this:
+The `dl.rb` script should produce something like this:

 ```
 $ ruby dl.rb https://www.rtl.lu/news/national/a/1372563.html -v